Renovating your new home?

-Thankfully, there are some ways to keep your grand renovation plans within budget - to a certain extent.
+Thankfully, there are some ways to keep your grand renovation plans within budget.
+Here are some tips.

 5. How will you finance the renovation?

 There are many ways to finance your renovation.
-Let’s look at what they are, along with some pros and cons.
+Here are some common options, along with some pros and cons.